kyledinh/btk-go/readme.md

   - [Notes](#notes)

-# Binary/BASH Tool Kit Project
+# BIN Tool Kit Project

 ## About the project